AdobeDocs/analytics.en/help/integrate/home.md

 # Analytics Integration Guide

-This guide is intended for Adobe Analytics administrators.
-You can browse for help on Admin tools and other administrative tasks.
+This guide helps you configure integrations with other Adobe Experience Cloud solutions, such as Audience Manager, Advertising Cloud, or Target.

 ## Key Analytics Integration articles